When will the 2020 Tribe 12 Fellowship begin?

 What is the curriculum of the program?

 Design thinking, developed by Rolf Faste and David Kelley from Stanford University, uses the human-centered approach of designers to solve problems in the business, social, and educational sectors.
 You can watch a quick video about it here.
 At the heart of it, design thinking is a mindset — the confidence that everyone can be part of creating a more desirable future — as well as a process to take action in the face of difficult challenges.
-Our partners at UpStart have developed a robust curriculum infusing design thinking, Jewish sensibilities, and personal reflection, and their trained educators teach our workshops.
+Our curriculum developers at UpStart have developed a robust curriculum infusing design thinking, Jewish sensibilities, and personal reflection, and their trained educators teach our workshops.

 How long has the Fellowship been around?